Pontyclun Railway Station

 The Brunel

 This building became a pub around the 1980s.
-Prior to this it had been the Pontyclun social Club and before that the GWR Restaurant
+Prior to this it had been the Pontyclun Social Club and before that the GWR Restaurant for the railway staff

 The Bute Arms